mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

-The return value `dim` is **not** a dimension entity, instead a :class:`~ezdxf.entities.DimStyleOverride` object is returned, the dimension entity is stored as `dim.dimension`.
+The return value `dim` is **not** a dimension entity, instead a :class:`~ezdxf.entities.DimStyleOverride` object is returned, the dimension entity is stored as attribute :attr:`dim.dimension`.

 Vertical and Rotated Dimension
 ------------------------------